McHylander/hayleymcleodphotography/README.md

 # hayleymcleodphotography

+## Mat
-# Work on designing framework for tips and tricks section.
+Work on designing framework for tips and tricks section.